USC-FORTIS/NLP-ADBench/README.md

    ```

 # Step by Step Instructions

+Define: In below content, `./benchmark` means the root directory of the project.

 ## Import data
 Get data from the google drive link below and put it in the data folder.
 https://drive.google.com/drive/folders/1NmPzfE8COhqFgO-CZ1S7dsCJznY66uwe